mcci-catena/get-influxdb-data/README.md

 ## Meta

-This script was written by Terry Moore as part of his activities with [The Things Network New York](https://thethings.nyc) and [The Things Netowk Ithaca](https://ttni.tech).
+This script was written by Terry Moore as part of his activities with [The Things Network New York](https://thethings.nyc) and [The Things Network Ithaca](https://ttni.tech).

 ### Copyright and License